Kush-Kansara/messagingapp-/README.md

 **"liboqs not found" warnings:**
 - The app will work with fallback mode (see [POST_QUANTUM.md](POST_QUANTUM.md))
 - For full post-quantum security, install liboqs (optional)
+- The startup script (`start_server.ps1`) handles this gracefully and won't fail if liboqs is missing

 **Port 8000 already in use:**
 - Change the port: `uvicorn app.main:app --reload --port 8001`